 #7 Living Lab Bus Tour – Indoor & Outdoor Lighting

-Lighting for the office, canteen, neonatal unit and safety
+Lighting for the office, canteen, a neonatal unit and safety

 As part of Metropolis: by Light you get the chance to visit some of Lighting Metropolis’ demonstration projects.
 The Living Lab Bus Tours take you on guided tours to some of the most innovative lighting projects in Greater Copenhagen.